Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-day-night-css-only-toggle-switch.md

 }
 ```

-What happens, is that we start on our initial value, and then 60% of the time (350ms) we modify the left position and width.
+We start on our initial value, and then 60% of the time (350ms), we modify the left position and width.
 Then from 60-100%, we change the position to 4px.
 This gives us a neat grow and move effect.

 ![CSS Sun animation](https://cdn.hashnode.com/res/hashnode/image/upload/v1608752008882/N7l4LnTZs.gif)

-We also see the main background div it’s used for the full color and is absolutely positioned in our body.
+We also see the main background div.
+It’s used for the full color and is absolutely positioned in our body.

 The only thing that will change there is the background color.